Red Bull Salzburg sporting director confirms Liverpool are in talks to sign Minamino | Goal.com

 "It is an honour when these clubs are interested in our players."

-Minamino was a constant threat in the first half of Salzburg's 2-0 defeat at home to Liverpool this week, which saw them crash out of the competition.
+Minamino was a constant threat in the first half of Salzburg's 2-0 defeat at home to Liverpool on Tuesday, which saw them crash out of the competition.

 The Salzburg ace would be a valuable addition to Jurgen Klopp's ranks should he indeed end up moving to Merseyside, given his ability to play anywhere across the front three.